nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_INTRO_SETUP.md

 ## Requesting Animals via Postman

-Now start Postman and request http://localhost:8088/animals and see what `python-server` responds with.
+If you haven't already, download [Postman](https://www.postman.com/downloads/).
+Now open Postman and request http://localhost:8088/animals and see what `python-server` responds with.
 You should get an array of two animal objects.

 ![animation of postman requesting animals](./images/requesting-animals-postman.gif)